 President: Barbara Wildfeir is a retired Nurse Practitioner and an RN.
 Her avocation has been gardening (in as sustainable fashion as possible) for many years.
 She is one of the original gardeners at Gateway and has been active in the garden since its inception.
 She became a Cornell Cooperative Extension Master Gardener in 2013.
 She is also the Park Steward for Gateway Park.

-Irene Moore.
-An avid gardener since the inception of Gateway, Irene chairs the Gateway Garden Donation Committee and the Outreach Committee.
-Among many accomplishments, Irene chairs the Town of Huntington African American Historic Designation Council and serves on the Executive Committee of the NAACP Huntington Branch as 1st Vice President, where she provides oversight for programs including the Youth Council, ACT-SO and scholarships.
-She is also a Trustee with the Huntington Historical Society and serves as 2nd Vice President.
-Irene, a retired higher education practitioner, has resided in Huntington Station over forty-five years.
+First Vice President: Irene Moore.
+Irene Moore, an avid community gardener since Gateway Community Garden’s inception in 2010, serves as First Vice President and chairs the Donation Committee.
+Among her many affiliations, Irene chairs the Town of Huntington African American Historic Designation Council and serves on the Executive Committee of the NAACP Huntington Branch where she chairs the Press and Publicity Committee.
+She is a member of Evergreen Missionary Baptist Church and serves as a Deaconess and Assistant Superintendent of the Sunday School Ministry.
+Mrs. Moore, a retired educator, has resided in Huntington Station over fifty years.

 Nancy Berg is a retired business owner, former Registered Nurse and grandmother.
 Nancy lives in Huntington Station and has been a Gateway Gardener since 2010.